 Update: Due to COVID-19 the 2020 ICCM conference will be postponed

-“Considering the health and safety of our colleagues, members, and delegates as our highest priority in these challenging times, and following the recommendations by the National Authorities in Bulgaria, the ICCM Board in close consultation with our host institution and partner -the Municipality of Plovdiv-, have agreed to postpone our 14th ICCM Triennial International Conference by a year, from October 2020 to 11-15 October 2021”
+“Considering the health and safety of our colleagues, members, and delegates our highest priority in these challenging times, and following the recommendations of the National Authorities in Bulgaria, the ICCM Board in close consultation with our host institution and partner – the Municipality of Plovdiv, have decided to postpone the 14th ICCM Triennial International Conference.”

 ICCM has organized 13 international conferences around Europe (only one in Southeastern Europe: in Greece) and North Africa, the proceedings of which constitute the principal corpus of literature on this topic.
 The 14th edition of its Triennial Conference, entitled “Conserving Mosaics in a Changing Environment: Challenges and Opportunities”, will explore the conservation of mosaics in a changing world, focusing on the challenges with which conservation professionals are confronted with, as well as the new opportunities that might arise from these changes.
 Thematic sessions will include: Conservation and management of mosaics in situ; Mosaics in a new context: museum and storage collections; Shelters on archaeological sites; Mosaics in urban environments; Mosaics in conflict zones; and Modern and Communist-era mosaics.

 Scholarships are available for students from Southeastern Europe, the Near East and North Africa.